manuamador/Dipole/README.md

 ###Radiation pattern of a random set of dipoles: `RadiationPattern.py`
 In this sample program, a random object is generated (a random set of dipoles).
-The radiation pattern for every frequency is computed and rendered.
+The radiation pattern is computed and rendered for every frequency.

 Output samples:
 ![](./img/rp_5.png)